 Reporting sexual assault

 SMU encourages anyone who has experienced sexual assault to alert police as soon as it is safe to do so.

 In the case of sexual assault off campus, students should call 911 to reach police in that jurisdiction or call 214-768-3333 to reach SMU Police, who can connect callers with police in the appropriate jurisdiction.

 SMU is committed to responding to sexual assault reports in a timely manner.
-When a case of on-campus sexual assault is reported to SMU Police, police officials conduct an immediate investigation, which may include gathering evidence and witness statements; determining probable cause; and obtaining search and arrest warrants.
+When a case of on-campus sexual assault is reported to SMU Police, police officials conduct an immediate investigation, which may include gathering evidence and witness statements, and obtaining search and arrest warrants.

 A student may decide immediately or at a later date to pursue charges and prosecution in a Texas criminal court.
-A student also may decide not to pursue charges and may sign an affidavit of non-prosecution.
+A student also may decide not to pursue charges.
 In addition, a student may decide to pursue an internal grievance process under the University’s Title IX policy.
 SMU Police, 214-768-3333, can provide information and assistance with the criminal process; the Office of Institutional Access and Equity, 214-768-3601, can provide information and assistance with the internal grievance process.
 Learn more about criminal and internal grievance options here.

-SMU prohibits threats or acts of retaliation against students involved in a report of sexual misconduct or assisting with an investigation.
+SMU prohibits threats or acts of retaliation against students who are involved in a report of sexual misconduct or assisting with an investigation.
 Students who engage in retaliation or harassment by any means – including in person, through others or on social media – will be subject to disciplinary action.
-Students who observe retaliation or who are threatened in any way should report their concerns to the Office of the Dean of Student Life, 214-768-4564, or the SMU Title IX Coordinator, 214-768-3601.
+Students who observe retaliation or who are threatened in any way should promptly notify the Office of the Dean of Student Life, 214-768-4564, or the SMU Title IX Coordinator, 214-768-3601.

 Reporting and confidentiality